 We have found that the only real solution to the continual flow is a commitment to the idea that we will not let ourselves or our kids get buried.
 We have to be diligent about clearing the clutter on a regular basis and only keeping out a few things at any given time.
 It is an ongoing process, not a one-time event.

 What do you do about birthdays & holidays?

 I think really the most important shift we’ve made when it comes to both birthdays and holidays is de-emphasizing the presents in favor of the experience.
 Our girls love planning their elaborate birthday parties but no longer equate birthday parties with gifts.
 Changing the attitudes of our friends and family was a little harder at first.
 However, when they saw we were really serious (writing a very public article helped), they did begin respecting our requests for no gifts.
-Even their aunt, who was constantly showering them with gifts, has amended her ways and instead asks my husband and idea for ideas on what they need.
+Even their aunt, who was constantly showering them with gifts, has amended her ways and instead asks my husband for ideas on what they need.

 This is not to say that we never give our kids any gifts; we do.
 We just really try to limit the quantity and to give things they need–such as new clothes or shoes or books–along with something they might want.
 We also prefer paying for experiences, such as a trip to a theme park or to go see the baby alligators hatch at a local zoo, rather than just a meaningless toy.

 Seeing the changes in my children was definitely a catalyst for change in myself as well.
 Over the past year, my husband and I have found a lot more common ground in our quest for a simpler life.
 We started last fall with a two-month spending freeze that resulted in a lot more financial peace, and over the past year we have also worked really hard at clearing our lives of excess clutter and filling our “time jar” with the things that matter the most.